qctipconf/qctipconf.github.io/index.md

 ---
 layout: default
-title: Home
+title: QCTiP 2026
 ---

-# Quantum Computing Theory in Practice
+# Quantum Computing Theory in Practice (QCTiP 2026)

-## QCTiP 2026

-### University of Oxford, United Kingdom
+## University of Oxford, United Kingdom

 ---

-Welcome to the official website of **Quantum Computing Theory in Practice (QCTiP 2026)**, an international conference bringing together researchers, practitioners, and industry leaders to explore the latest advances in quantum computing.
+Welcome to the official website of **Quantum Computing Theory in Practice (QCTiP 2026)**, hosted by the University of Oxford in 2026.

 ## About the Conference

-QCTiP 2026 will be hosted by the University of Oxford, one of the world's leading research institutions.
-This conference aims to bridge the gap between theoretical quantum computing research and practical implementations, fostering collaboration and innovation in this rapidly evolving field.
+Quantum hardware is living an exceptionally exciting phase and ongoing theoretical advancements are bringing practical applications of this hardware closer to realization.
+QCTiP aims to bring together academic community and industry representatives to foster discussions on how to unlock the full potential of quantum computers.

 ## Key Dates

-- **Abstract Submission Deadline:** TBA
+- **Abstract Submission Deadline:** TBC
-- **Notification of Acceptance:** TBA
+- **Notification of Acceptance:** TBC
-- **Early Registration Deadline:** TBA
+- **Early Registration Deadline:** TBC
-- **Conference Dates:** TBA
+- **Conference Dates:** TBC

-## Topics of Interest

-- Quantum Algorithms
-- Quantum Error Correction
-- Quantum Hardware and Architecture
-- Quantum Software Development
-- Quantum Machine Learning
-- Quantum Cryptography
-- Near-Term Quantum Applications
-- Quantum Simulation
-- Hybrid Classical-Quantum Systems

 ## Latest News